coverclock/com-diag-diminuto/README.md

 * pool - manage a pool of objects from which they can be allocated and freed.
 * proxy - macros to implement a proxy feature like heap.
 * serial - get and set parameters for a serial port.
-* serializedsection - macros use spinlocks to implement serialized code blocks.
+* serializedsection - macros to implement scoped spinlocked code blocks.
 * shaper - use the throttle feature to implement a bursty traffic shaper.
 * stacktrace - print a stack trace.
 * store - uses the tree feature to implement an in-memory key/value store.